jetstack/tarmak/README.md

 # Tarmak

 ```
-A longer description that spans multiple lines and likely contains
-examples and usage of using your application.
-For example:

-Cobra is a CLI library for Go that empowers applications.
-This application is a tool to generate the needed files
+Tarmak is a Toolkit to spin up kubernetes clusters
-to quickly create a Cobra application.

 Usage:
   tarmak [command]

 Available Commands:
-  apply             Apply a puppet.tar.gz locally
-  dist              Build a puppet.tar.gz
   help              Help about any command
   image-build       This builds an image for an environment using packer
+  init              init a cluster configuration
+  list              list nodes of the context
+  puppet-dist       Build a puppet.tar.gz
+  ssh               ssh into instance
   terraform-apply   This applies the set of stacks in the current context
   terraform-destroy This applies the set of stacks in the current context
+  version           Print the version number of tarmak

 Flags:
       --config string   config file (default is $HOME/.tarmak.yaml)